splunk/public-o11y-docs/gdi/kubernetes-apiserver/kubernetes-apiserver.md

 # Kubernetes API server
 <meta name="Description" content="Documentation on kubernetes-apiserver monitor">

-The {ref}`Splunk Distribution of OpenTelemetry Collector <otel-intro>` provides the Kubernetes API server integration as the `kubernetes-apiserver` monitor type by using the SignalFx Smart Agent Receiver.
+The {ref}`Splunk Distribution of OpenTelemetry Collector <otel-intro>` provides the Kubernetes API server integration as the `kubernetes-apiserver` monitor type by using the SignalFx Smart Agent receiver.
 Use this integration to retrieve metrics from the API server's Prometheus metric endpoint.

 This monitor is available on Kubernetes, Linux, and Windows.